Kids are running rings around their puffed-out parents

-A new study by retailer Argos has revealed that many parents are experiencing ‘fitness anxiety’ when it comes to playing with their children outside.
-85 per cent think their kids are fitter than them and 90 per cent agree that they would be fitter if they were as active as their children.
+A new study by retailer Argos has revealed that many parents are experiencing ‘fitness anxiety’ when playing with their children outside.
+85 per cent think their kids are fitter than them, and 90 per cent agree that they would be fitter if they were as active as their children.

 Despite Brits working more than ever, almost half [45 per cent] of parents find running around after their kids more exhausting than their full-time job, which averages 48 hours a week.

 To tackle this, Argos is working with celebrity personal trainer Tyrone Brennand to help increase parents’ fitness in the playground and track their progress with the Samsung Galaxy Fit e tracker.
 Tyrone, who trained Made in Chelsea star Binky Felstead, has put together five fitness hacks parents can do while spending time with their children at the playground, all of which will get their heart rate racing, increase their steps, and burn some serious calories.